Medically reviewed by Lin-Lin Liu, PA on June 29, 2026.

 The groin flap phalloplasty allows for tactile sensation as opposed to erogenous sensation.
 That said, if a patient opts for a urethral lengthening using a smaller skin graft from the forearm, erogenous sensation can be established through nerve innervation microsurgery.

 If your phalloplasty involves preserving erogenous sensation, orgasms are possible through stimulating the penis.
-Patients should wait 3-4 months (or until incisions are fully healed with approval from your surgeon) before masturbating or engaging in other kinds of sexual activity with the new penis.
+Patients are recommended to wait 3-4 months (or until incisions are fully healed with approval from your surgeon) before masturbating or engaging in other kinds of sexual activity with the new penis.
 With a completed urethral lengthening, some patients report being able to ejaculate clear fluid when they orgasm.

 3-4 months after an RFF or ALT phalloplasty is constructed (or when incisions have fully healed), a patient can begin engaging in sexual activity with their new penis, alone or with partners.
 For a groin flap phalloplasty, this is about 6+ months after the first surgery.

+A neophallus cannot achieve natural erections on its own.
 To have penetrative sex with a phalloplasty, a patient can use the assistance of a silicone erectile sleeve and/or a penis pump after they have fully healed and have received clearance from their surgeon.
 12 months after the phalloplasty is constructed, a patient can have an erectile device inserted: a malleable rod or a saline pump system.
 You can read more about these options here.
+You can discuss these options with Dr. Ley in a free, in-person consultation in her San Francisco office.

-The following medical illustrations represent the construction of the new penis in an RFF phalloplasty:
+The following medical illustrations represent how the new penis is constructed in an RFF phalloplasty:

 Due to different BMI requirements, some patients who are interested in getting a phalloplasty first undergo a metoidioplasty while they lose weight.